How to Turn a Potato Into a Battery

 This reaction leaves behind a shortage of electrons at the copper electrode, which is the key reason why electrons keep flowing from the zinc to the copper electrode.
 The battery keeps running until it either runs out of protons if there is not a lot of acid present, or the zinc electrode is "eaten up" and completely dissolved into ions.
 The overall net reaction in a potato battery can be summarized as:Equation 3 (net reaction): (Hydrogen gas and electricity)

-Note, that the potato itself does not participate directly in the reactions, but functions as an electrolyte to facilitate the transport of relevant ions such as zinc cations and protons that originate from organic acids and phosphoric acid that are present inside the potato.
+Note that the potato itself is not the sole energy source for the battery, but functions as an electrolyte to facilitate the transport of relevant ions such as zinc cations and protons that originate from organic acids and phosphoric acid that are present inside the potato.

 Terms and Concepts